laogestat/statistical-computation/README.md

 # statistical-computation
-This is a collection of code about statistical computation, hope it can help
+This is a collection of code about statistical computation, hope it can helps anyone who need.